Reconstruction of dynamical systems from data without time labels: Experiments

-We first utilize our method in a larger basis that contains all the existing terms in the pendulum system and a smaller 3rd order complete polynomials library $\mathbf{\phi}_2 = \{Poly(3)\}$.
-Here observations with five different noise levels are considered to provide a more comprehensive view.
+We evaluate our method using two basis sets: a larger basis, that encompasses all the terms present in the pendulum system, and a smaller 3rd-order complete polynomial library,

+Here Observations at five distinct noise levels are considered to provide a more comprehensive evaluation.

-The result obtained from Fig \ref{fig.poly5} demonstrates that the learned dynamical system with a general polynomial basis $\mathbf{\phi}_2$ reaches high precision in the reconstruction of solution function($1.2\%$RMAE for noise free setting) and time label($0.07\%$RMAE for noise free setting), yet slightly lower than the result of larger basis $\mathbf{\phi}_1$($0.28\%$RMAE for solution function and $0.07\%$RMAE for time label) .
-However, the Hamiltonian along the learned trajectory of the restricted basis have significant larger variance than that of $\mathbf{\phi}_1$, especially for large noise level.
-This is reasonable since with larger library the algorithm successfully identifies the exact components that form the conservative system, while the polynomial system does not inhibit the Hamiltonian structured, though approximated in the solution function perspective.
+Fig~\ref{fig.poly5} demonstrates that the learned dynamical system, when using the general polynomial basis \(\tmmathbf{\phi}_2\), achieves high precision in reconstructing the solution function (1.2$\%$ RMAE in the noise-free setting) and time labels (0.07$\%$ RMAE in the noise-free setting), albeit with slightly lower performance compared to the larger basis \(\tmmathbf{\phi}_1\) (0.28$\%$ RMAE for the solution function and 0.07$\%$ RMAE for the time labels).
+However, the Hamiltonian computed along the learned trajectory with the restricted basis exhibits significantly greater variance than that obtained with \(\tmmathbf{\phi}_1\), particularly at higher noise levels.
+This outcome is expected, as the larger library enables the algorithm to accurately identify the components constituting the conservative system, whereas the polynomial basis does not preserve the Hamiltonian structure, despite yielding an acceptable approximation of the solution function.

-To investigate in the approximation capability of our method with respect to the scale of library, we approximate the source term using polynomial basis functions of 5 different orders.
-We compare the absolute error of solution function and the time labels for different basis in Fig\ref{fig.poly5}.
-As the order of polynomial basis from 1 increases to 4, the results obtained by our method gradually approach the ground truth, and the best learning performance is achieved when the order is 4, with $0.44\%$ RMAE of solution and $0.08\%$ RMAE of time label.
-For $Poly(5)$ basis, the sparse regression failed to provide a convergent estimation of dynamical system on account of the increasing sensitivity of higher order parameters, while in the parameter identification phase numerical instability of forward solver causes difficulties for parameter identification since our sampled time label isn't uniform.
-This results in the growth of solution error and time label error.
+To assess the approximation capability of our method relative to the library scale, we approximate the source term using polynomial basis functions of five distinct orders.
+Fig~\ref{fig.poly5} compares the absolute errors in both the solution function and the time labels for the different bases.
+As the polynomial order increases from 1 to 4, our method’s results progressively converge toward the ground truth, with optimal performance at order 4—yielding an RMAE of $0.44\%$ for the solution and $0.08\%$ for the time labels.
+For the Poly(5) basis, however, the sparse regression fails to converge, likely due to the increased sensitivity of higher-order parameters.
+Moreover, during the parameter identification phase, numerical instability of the forward solver hampers accurate parameter estimation, particularly given the non-uniform sampling of time labels.
+Consequently, both the solution and time label errors increase.